Advanced Garmin Fishfinder Techniques: Master Your Fishing Game

 3.1 Drop Pins on Productive Spots

-Use the Mark button on your Garmin unit to log:
+Use the Mark button to log valuable waypoints like:

 • Bait pods

-Name each waypoint using short labels like “BP1” for brush pile 1 or “WDE” for weed edge.
+Assign clear names to waypoints, such as “BP1” for brush pile 1 or “WDE” for weed edges.

 4. Sonar-to-Lure Matchups: Turning Data into Strikes

-🎯 Use the Swimbolt Soft Swimmer to target these roaming fish with a slow, horizontal retrieve.
+Gear Up: 🎯 Use the Swimbolt Soft Swimmer with a slow, horizontal retrieve.

 5. Advanced Tips for Each Garmin Series